 At Penn National's regularly scheduled Board of Directors meeting on February 21, 2007, the Board received a presentation from representatives of Deutsche Bank regarding current market trends and potential strategic alternatives, including a negotiated sale transaction with a financial and/or strategic buyer, dividend recapitalization and continued execution of the current business plan.
 After discussion, the directors reached a consensus that equity market valuations and debt market receptivity to gaming industry participants were favorable, and thus the Board should further explore strategic alternatives at the present time.
 In this regard, the directors were aware of the possibility that then-current conditions may present the Board with an opportunity to deliver significant value to Penn National's shareholders, while achieving favorable consequences for the Company's other constituencies, including its employees and the communities it serves.
-Accordingly, the Board decided to engage legal and financial advisors to assist in its further exploration of strategic options, and delegated to two of the independent directors the responsibility for identifying and recommending to the Board legal and financial advisors to assist the Board's consideration.
+Accordingly, the Board decided to engage legal and financial advisors to assist in its further exploration of strategic options, and delegated to two independent directors, David A. Handler and Barbara Z. Shattuck, the responsibility for identifying and recommending to the Board legal and financial advisors to assist the Board's consideration.
+Both directors were engaged in the financial services industry and were experienced with respect to the negotiated acquisition process.
 In regard to the financial advisor, the Board further directed that such advisor should be retained in solely an advisory capacity and should not be permitted to participate in any financing of or relating to any strategic alternative.
 After full consideration, in early March 2007 the two independent directors recommended that Lazard serve as the Board's financial advisor and that Wachtell, Lipton, Rosen & Katz, which is referred to as Wachtell Lipton, serve as the Board's legal advisor.

 The Penn National Board of Directors met on March 16, 2007 with representatives of Lazard and Wachtell Lipton.
 The representatives of Lazard offered their views on potential strategic alternatives that were available to the Company, and the representatives of Wachtell Lipton discussed directors' responsibilities, disclosure and other legal matters pertaining to a potential exploration of strategic alternatives.
 After discussion, the directors decided to retain both firms and requested that the representatives of Lazard and Wachtell Lipton develop a process that the Company could undertake to explore its strategic alternatives.
 The directors requested that any such process which it may decide to authorize be designed to derive the highest values achievable for shareholders while minimizing the risks of unauthorized, premature disclosure or market rumors regarding the Board's consideration of a potential transaction.
-In this regard, the directors were concerned about the potential negative impact of a public process, whether or not successful, on the Company's operations, employees, shareholders, relations with regulators and pending development opportunities.
+In this regard, the directors were concerned about the potential negative impact of a broad public auction, whether or not successful, on the Company's operations, employees, shareholders, relations with regulators and pending development opportunities.